fxlin/p3-tee/exp.md

-# Experiment: A secure machine learning service
+# Experiment: A secure ~~machine learning~~ computer vision service

-We will run a machine learning service in the secure world.
-This is useful when we do not want to expose the input data or the machine learning model to the normal world, deeming it untrusted.
+We will run a ~~machine learning~~ computer vision service in the secure world.
+This is useful when we want to ensure the confidentiality of the input data and also the integrity of the service code given the untrusted normal world.

+### Task

-We will create a TA that accepts **encrypted** images (in jpg) submitted from the CA. The TA will run neural network inference on the input image; for each detected object on the image, the TA will return the coordinates of its bounding boxes, and a textual label (e.g. "bicycle").
+We will create a TA that accepts **encrypted** images (in jpg) submitted from the CA. The TA will run license plate detection service on the input images; for each detected license plate on the image, the TA will return the coordinates of its bounding boxes.

 ## Challenges

-### CA/TA interface
+### Designing CA/TA interface

 The basic interaction flow can be learnt from the helloworld example.
 Passing image data is (large chunks, variable length) in/out can be learnt from the sdp (secure data path) example.